Sarah Elliott Illustration

-I officially registered myself as self-employed in November 2018, so I’m approaching two years!
+I officially registered myself as self-employed in November 2018 when I was in my second year at university, but I've only been working full-time since June of 2020.
 It’s gone so fast but I’m learning a lot.
 Being a freelance illustrator has its ups and downs like any other job, and I’m still learning to balance my work and life, as well as stick to some kind of schedule.
 Sometimes I feel overwhelmed with all the responsibility I have put on myself, but at the same time I love the freedom that comes with being my own boss.
 There’s something very satisfying about creating a brand from the ground up and watching it grow.

 DID YOU STUDY ILLUSTRATION?
 IF SO, WHAT WAS IT LIKE?

 Yes.
-I studied Illustration and Visual Communication at the University of Westminster and only recently finished the course.
-Technically speaking I’m still enrolled but I’ve received my grade already and I’m very proud to say I got a first!
+I studied Illustration and Visual Communication at the University of Westminster and graduated in 2020 with a first class honours.
 My experience was very mixed.
 I think I’ll have more clarity on it in a few years when I’m in a different place in my life, but I will say that I definitely struggled with feeling uncertain whether or not it was the right place for me.
 The huge student loan debt was definitely a big part of my uncertainty, but I also felt like I had other dreams I’d rather be doing - like travelling for example, and because of that I often failed to live in the present.
 On the other hand, I met some amazing friends, had experiences that I otherwise wouldn’t have had (having lived most of my life in the middle of nowhere and then moving to one of the biggest cities in the world), and grew a lot as a person.
-Now as I’m starting the next chapter of my life, I feel like I have much more clarity about what I want from my career and also just from life in general.
+Now as I’m starting the next chapter of my life, I feel like I have some more solid ideas about what I want from my career and also just from life in general.